gameworkers/zine-gdc-2019/copy-src/h-unionfaqs-profit-sharing.md

 into a project because they believe in it, they should be given actual ownership and real decision-making power over it]{custom-style="FAQ-Bold"}, as in a workers' cooperative.
-In any other situation, a higher guaranteed salary will always be a better deal for workers than a promised fraction of future profits.
+In any other situation, a higher guaranteed salary will almost always be a better deal for workers than a promised fraction of future profits.
 :::